MorganeLu/Stock-Exchange-Server/README.md

 sudo docker-compose build --no-cache
 ```

 During your replicate testing, if you see this error "Error starting userland proxy: listen tcp4 0.0.0.0:5432: bind: address already in use", please try `systemctl status postgresql` to check tha status.
-If it is active, you can use `sudo systemctl start postgresql` to shut it down.
+If it is active, you can use `sudo systemctl start postgresql` to shut it down and redo `sudo docker-compose up`.

 ## Testing